wolfpaulus/static-site-generator/README.md

 ## 5. Rendering Source Code Beautifully

-The Markdown module has a [Code Hilite](https://python-markdown.github.io/extensions/code_hilite/) extension, which required `Pygments`, a generic syntax highlighter.
-Pygments was not installed as a dependency, but is just one more pip install away.
+The Markdown module has a [Code Hilite](https://python-markdown.github.io/extensions/code_hilite/) extension, but it requires `Pygments`, a generic syntax highlighter, which is unfortunately not installed as a dependency, but is just one more pip install away.
 We also need a cool colortheme, which can be previewed [here](https://pygments.org/styles/).
-I liked `dracula` and therefore ran these commands in terminal:
+I liked `dracula` and therefore ran these commands in VSCode's terminal:

 ```shell
 pip install Pygments